dotnet/AspNetCore.Docs/aspnetcore/fundamentals/logging/index.md

  A *scope* can group a set of logical operations.
 This grouping can be used to attach the same data to each log that's created as part of a set.
 For example, every log created as part of processing a transaction can include the transaction ID.

-A scope is an `IDisposable` type that's returned by the <xref:Microsoft.Extensions.Logging.ILogger.BeginScope%2A> method and lasts until it's disposed.
+A scope is an `IDisposable` type that's returned by the <xref:Microsoft.Extensions.Logging.ILogger.BeginScope*> method and lasts until it's disposed.
 Use a scope by wrapping logger calls in a `using` block, as shown here:

 [!code-csharp[](index/samples/1.x/TodoApiSample/Controllers/TodoController.cs?name=snippet_Scopes&highlight=4-5,13)]